 The process is as follows:

-2- Evidence of Financial Impact – This type of evidence is collected by SASB’s research team during a 3-month qualitative research process for each sector.
+2- Evidence of Financial Impact – This type of evidence is collected by SASB’s research team during a 3-month qualitative research process for each sector, and further augmented over the course of the year-long development period.
 For the issues of interest, SASB evaluates whether there is current evidence that management (or mismanagement) of the issue will affect traditional corporate valuation parameters: i.e. profits (revenue and/or costs), assets and liabilities, and cost of capital.
 This evidence tilts the results of the five part test towards issues where there is also the potential for financial impact.
 We capture both anecdotal and quantitative studies as evidence of links to valuation.

-3- Forward Looking Adjustment – In a small number of cases, SASB may make an adjustment to an issue to raise its importance (where there is evidence of emerging interest) based upon traditional sustainability concepts: management or mismanagement of the issue may create positive or negative externalities that other stakeholders, industries, or generations will deal with; and/or there is the potential for systemic disruption.
+3- Forward-Looking Impact – In a small number of cases, SASB may make an adjustment to an issue to raise its importance (where there is evidence of emerging interest) based upon traditional sustainability concepts: management or mismanagement of the issue may create positive or negative externalities that other stakeholders, industries, or generations will deal with; and/or there is the potential for systemic disruption.
 In any case, the impact of the issue must be reasonably likely to occur and of significant magnitude to be deemed material.

 (click image to enlarge)

 The adjustments to the map allow us to correct for the imperfect state of sustainability reporting, particularly in Form 10-Ks and CSR reports.
 Material sustainability issues are often not reported in Form 10-Ks, and CSR reports contain significant amounts of immaterial information.
 Additionally, the media tend to focus on one or two issues that capture or reflect stakeholder attention.
 In the future, with a better understanding of what issues are material and the evidence that supports them, we expect to see more convergence between the “evidence of interest” and “evidence of financial impact” tests, and fewer adjustments will be needed.

 Powered by Bloomberg